 Some vaccines are provided in the private sector only.
 These include influenza vaccine, hepatitis A vaccine, Haemophilus influenzae type b vaccine, meningococcal vaccine, Japanese encephalitis vaccine and combined vaccines which contain a combination of various vaccine components.

-How do Hong Kong’s child immunisation practices differ from other countries?
+How does Hong Kong’s child immunisation system differ from other countries?

 Is there a strong anti-vaccination movement in Hong Kong?